chetotam/HelloVoxel/README.md

 * graphics: I need to change current crappy renderer to something capable of rendering to texture and instancing and not being that slow;

-* postprocessing: motion blur, particles, chromatic abberations, everything that could make bare cubes look less boring;
+* postprocessing: motion blur, chromatic abberations, everything that could make bare cubes look less boring;

+* particles;

 * model loading if it makes sense for game where the only model is a cube and mostly single color textures;